microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenges/Challenge-00.md

 Add required credentials of Azure resources in the ``.env`` file.
 You will find the file within the student/resources path of the hack file and you can edit it with any text editor.
 The model names are the names you give your model endpoints at deployment, NOT the generic model names.
   - **NOTE:** Additional Azure resources such as Azure Form Recognizer and Azure Cognitive Search will be required for later challenges.
 Make sure to update ``.env`` file with credentials as needed.
 If running the notebooks on AML, also re-upload the file after any updates.

-This hack is delivered on Python Notebooks (.ipynb).
+This hack is delivered on Python Notebooks `.ipynb`.
 Before continuing the set up, choose whether you want to complete the challenges on an Azure Machine Learning notebook or locally on your device.
-Using Azure will incurr a small hourly cost to spin up a virtual machine but it will allow you to complete this hack without the need to download additional tools and software to your device.
+Using Azure will incur a small hourly cost to spin up a virtual machine but it will allow you to complete this hack without the need to download additional tools and software to your device.
 If you choose to complete the notebook locally you can use your preferred IDE as long as you ensure that you have the correct dependencies.
 Below are step by step instructions to use Anaconda and Jupyter Notebook.

 ### Option 1: Completing the challenges locally on your device: